MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ## Completing prerequisites

-- Once all the workflows have a green tick in their **Last refresh** column, you would have completed the prerequisites to use this feature _(refer to the image shown for reference)_.
+- Once all the workflows have a green tick in their **Last refresh** column, you completed the prerequisites to use this feature _(refer to the image shown for reference)_.
         - _Depending on the number of projects and tasks in your environment, it could take **up to 24 hours** for all dataflows to complete their refresh_.

 ![Last Refresh Completed](media/RRLastRefreshCompleteV2.png)

-- In case any of these dataflows fails to refresh with an error, please raise a support ticket to receive assistance.
+- If any of these dataflows fail to refresh, submit a support ticket to receive assistance.

     >[!NOTE]
     > If the System Administrator user account that was used to activate these dataflows for the first time is deleted or deactivated, these steps must be repeated again using new, active System Administrator credentials.